oboroc/oboroc.github.io/_posts/2016-05-13-i-bought-old-junk-pc.md

 I bought an old junk PC from a scrap collector on the street.

-The reason for this is that my very first PC parents bought me in 1996.
+The reason for this is my very first PC parents bought me in 1996.
 It was a Pentium 120MHz overclocked to 133MHz (FSB 60MHz -> 66MHz).
-My memory is vague, but most likely it had ASUS P2T4 motherboard, a glitchy Cirrus CL-GD5434 PCI VGA card with 1MB RAM, a Sound Blaster Pro compatible ISA sound card with ESS AudioDrive 688 chipset, a single-speed IDE CDROM I got for free from a colleague at University, a 1.7GB Fujitsu IDE HDD and a 3.5" HD floppy drive.
+My memory is vague, but most likely it had ASUS P2T4 motherboard, 16MB RAM (2x 8MB 60ns EDO 72-pin SIMM), a glitchy Cirrus CL-GD5434 PCI VGA card with 1MB RAM, a Sound Blaster Pro compatible ISA sound card with ESS AudioDrive 688 chipset, a single-speed IDE CDROM I got for free from a generous colleague at University, a 1.7GB Fujitsu IDE HDD and a 3.5" HD floppy drive.
 It was housed in an AT mid-tower.
 It came with affordable but very nice Chicony keyboard and Mitsumi mouse.
+It cost us about 1600 US$, and I managed to sell it 1.5 years later for 700 US$ and was very happy.
+But now I'm kind of nostalgic and wish I kept it, but that would've been way to expensive.
+I ended up using 700 US$ towards my new 1998 system, It also had an ASUS motherboard, AMD K6 300MHz CPU, Nvidia Riva TNT 16MB, Gravis Ultrasound PnP with 8MB sample RAM and a 2x2x4 HP CD-RW drive.

 A few days ago I went out to buy lunch and on my way I saw a truck full of old junk computers, printers and CRT monitors.
 On an impulse, I spoke to driver and offered 10$ for the PC that looked least damaged.